davestewart/davestewart-content/content/blog/productivity/workflowy-inboxes/index.md

 ---
+date: 2023-02-04
 description: A WorkFlowy organisational strategy for when you've multiple projects and lots of ideas
-date: 2023-02-04
+summary: |
+  A WorkFlowy organisational strategy called "Inboxes" — using per-project capture lists accessible from a single main view — to keep ideas organised without losing context when jumping between multiple active projects.
 media:
   featured: ./workflowy-inboxes.png
   thumbnail: ./workflowy-inboxes-thumb.png